Capital market regulator SEBI has introduced a penalty structure for cases wherein exchanges are not able to timely address technical glitches.

-On Monday, the Securities and Exchange Board of India (SEBI) released the standard operating procedures (SOPs) for handling of technical glitches by Market Infrastructure Institutions (MII).
+On Monday, the Securities and Exchange Board of India (SEBI) released the standard operating procedures (SOPs) for the handling of technical glitches by Market Infrastructure Institutions (MII).

-The penalties or the financial disincentives by stock exchanges, depositories, and their MDs would be credited to the Investor Protection Fund and that from the clearing corporations would go to the Core Settlement Guarantee Fund (Core SGF).
+The penalties or the financial disincentives by stock exchanges, depositories, and their MDs would be credited to the Investor Protection Fund, and that from the clearing corporations would go to the Core Settlement Guarantee Fund (Core SGF).

 In order to ensure that MIIs address technical glitches within the timeline specified by the TAC/SEBI, the regulator has introduced a progressive slab-wise “financial disincentive” to be paid from the expiry of the timeline specified by the TAC/SEBI.

 In the first 15 days of continuous failure in the system after the expiry of the specified timeline, the exchange concerned will have to pay Rs 2 lakh per working day.
 In the next 15 days, if the failure continues, it will have to pay Rs 3 lakh per working day in addition to the Rs 2 lakh.

 Further, it will have to pay Rs 25 lakh over and above the previous penalties if the issue continues beyond 30 days.